jaisharx/jwt-auth-express-api/README.md

 }
 ```

 You can use this JWT to make requests to private/protected routes by attaching this token with the header `auth-token` in the request.

-For example: Make a request to **`/api/users`** with the `auth-token` header as the JWT token you recived from the login endpoint.
+For example: Make a request to **`/api/users`** with the `auth-token` header as the JWT token you received from the login endpoint.

 #### NOTE: I used this awesome tutorial by dev ed from Youtube.
 Check it out [here](https://www.youtube.com/watch?v=2jqok-WgelI) ❤